quex-tech/cardano-oracle/off-chain/README.md

 ./demo.py lock <ada amount> --submit
 ```

-The funds will be transferred from the oracle pool owner treasury.
+The funds will be transferred from the treasury.

 Once the transaction gets confirmed, you can view the locked funds along with other demo contract info: